-Brand credibility can provide significant value to businesses, which is why it's a key component of brand equity.
+Brand credibility can provide significant value to businesses, which is why it's a key component of overall brand management and brand equity.
 Credible brands can enjoy increased chances of building loyal relationships, bouncing back from a crisis, and benefitting from less price-sensitive customers thanks to their favourable perception.
 Sometimes, credibility comes from how long a brand has been around, but for brands who don’t have a century of experience under their belt, here are 4 tips to get started and build on your brand image.

 Better Media Analysis Leads to Better Coverage